gln7/about/README.md

+I have many years of experience in auditing and fuzzing of C/C++ programs.

-Feel free to reach me out via email logprobs@proton.me
+For consulting requests feel free to reach me out via email gln4q@proton.me

+Currently rank 100 on Immunefi.

 ### Immunefi competitions